certichain/network-transformations/README.md

 ## Family of Paxos Consensus implementations

-* Generic definition of Paxos roles
+Generic definition of Paxos roles and the corresponding implementations.

 * Single Degree Paxos, built on top of the Roles
-  * "_Fully disjoint_" MultiPaxos, using the same rols
+* "_Fully disjoint_" MultiPaxos, using the same roles
+* "_Bunching_" MultiPaxos (this is the real MultiPaxos)
+* StoppablePaxos on top of MultiPaxos

 ## Additional protocols